-Click on any Email Template name to see a preview of what the email looks like on the right side of the screen.
+Click on any Email Template name to preview it on the right side of the screen.

 You create a new Template by clicking the “New Template” button.
 A popover will appear.

-There are 2 steps (4 if you count opening the popover and clicking “Create”) to creating your new Template:
+There are two steps (4 if you count opening the popover and clicking “Create”) to creating your new Template:

-1. Choose one of the 5 starting designs which come with iPoint:
+1. Choose one of the five starting designs which come with iPoint:

-- Basic E-Commerce: Has 4 “row” sections, including a content area that adjusts between 1 and 2 columns responsively, depending on the size of the viewer’s screen/window.
+- Basic E-Commerce: Has 4 “row” sections, including a content area that adjusts between 1 and 2 columns responsively, depending on the viewer’s screen/window size.

-- Basic Newsletter: Similar to E-Commerce, 4 rows, but the content area stays in a single column.
+- Basic Newsletter: Like E-Commerce, four rows, but the content area stays in a single column.